danfriedman0/dependency_stags/README.md

 ```
 so that the first element in each tuple (the column index) matches the column index in your data.

+You also need to edit `arg_list` in `get_model2_stag`, which lists the arguments that are considered to be required for forming model2 supertags.
+According to Ouchi et al., these are SUBJ (subject), OBJ (object), PRD (predicative complement), and VC (verb chain).
+You need to change this to match your dependency formalism.

 ## Supertag models

 This code extracts supertags models 1 and 2 from Outhi et al. (2014) and also the model from Foth et al. (2006), which is numbered here as model 0.
 See those papers for details.